A Physical Basis for Information: Supplementary Information Appendix

 In his "Critique of Pure Reason" \citep{Kant1781}, Kant posits that inherent mental structures shape our understanding of reality, suggesting that our cognitive frameworks influence how we perceive and understand the world.
 Similarly, in "The Unreasonable Effectiveness of Mathematics in the Natural Sciences" \citep{Wigner1960}, Wigner highlights the surprising success of mathematics in describing natural phenomena, implying that our mathematical constructs might be inherently aligned with the universe’s patterns.

 We propose that the effectiveness of mathematics and science arises because both the biological phenotype of our brains and our cultural scientific and mathematical memes have evolved to enhance evolutionary fitness.
+Mathematical frameworks that support accurate prediction, efficient computation, and social coordination tend to spread; those that fail on these dimensions are discarded or confined to niche use.
+Thus mathematics evolves as a toolset tuned to the aspects of the world and practice where it yields fitness advantages.
 This evolutionary perspective aligns with Kant’s notion of pre-set organizational methods and suggests that our brain structures are fine-tuned to the universe’s inherent patterns.
 While this supports the intertwined nature of mathematics and physical understanding, it contrasts with Tegmark’s idea that the universe is inherently mathematical \citep{Tegmark2014}.
 Instead, from an evolutionary perspective, mathematical ideas should be understood as evolutionary tools that emerge and spread based on their utility, i.e., the fitness of humans, their culture or civilisation.
+In addition to direct selection for predictive and technological success, scientific and mathematical ideas are also filtered through social and institutional processes, including prestige, authority, and resource allocation.
+These too become part of the ‘environment’ in which epistemic tools are selected.
+This does not imply that our mathematical or scientific concepts are globally optimal; rather, they are locally adapted tools, shaped by the cognitive constraints and historical trajectories of human populations.